 The internal auditors' annual internal audit plan is reviewed and approved by the AC and the results of the internal audit findings are submitted to the AC for its review.
 The internal auditors conduct annual reviews in accordance with their audit plans, to evaluate the adequacy and effectiveness of the Group's internal controls, including financial, operational and compliance controls, and risk management.
-Any material internal auditors' recommendations to address internal control weaknesses are presented to the AC.
+Any material internal control weaknesses and risks identified during the internal audit process are reported to the AC.
 The internal auditors' recommendations to address internal control weaknesses are presented to the AC and Board.
 The AC, together with the Board reviews the effectiveness of the actions taken by the Management on the recommendations made by the internal auditors in this respect.
 The Board and the AC are of the view that the internal audit is adequately resourced and has the appropriate standing within the Group.